History and Theory

 Electives outside of School of Architecture

-Courses offered elsewhere in the University may be taken for credit with permission of the instructor.
+Courses offered elsewhere in the university may be taken for credit with permission of the instructor.
 Unless otherwise indicated, at the School of Architecture full-term courses are typically assigned 3 credits; half-term courses are assigned 1.5 credits.
 Students must have the permission of the History and Theory Study Area coordinators in order for a course to count as a history/theory elective.